Global oil and gas M&A faces tough 2012

-LONDON, Jan 19 Oil and gas company mergers and acquisitions rose in number but fell in total value in 2011 due to a decline in transactions topping $1 billon, according to an analysis of activity by global law firm Ernst & Young .
+LONDON Oil and gas company mergers and acquisitions rose in number but fell in total value in 2011 due to a decline in transactions topping $1 billon, according to an analysis of activity by global law firm Ernst & Young ERNY.UL.

 Funding difficulties and euro zone debt fears could keep a leash on deal-making in 2012, particularly in the economically sensitive parts of the downstream sector, the firm warned.